Myths and Misconceptions about HIV/AIDS

 Fact: In the early years of the disease epidemic, the death rate from AIDS was extremely high.
 But today, antiretroviral drugs allow HIV-positive people — and even those with AIDS — to live much longer, normal, and productive lives.

-Myth: HIV only affects homosexuals and drug users.
+Myth: HIV only affects gay, bisexual, and other queer men and drug users.

 Fact: Anyone who has unprotected sex or shares injection equipment containing contaminated blood can become infected with HIV.
 Infants can be infected with HIV from their mothers during pregnancy, during labour or after delivery through breastfeeding.